rantonels/coxeter/README.md

 ### Truncation

-It's possible to obtain a uniform truncation of a tiling by adding `--truncate-uniform`.
+It's possible to obtain a uniform or complete truncation of a tiling by adding `--truncate-uniform` or `--truncate-complete`.

 ### Using images as input